prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          CURRENTPAGEPROZESSIMAGE

    c
-         a button with the currentavailable option for the current viewed page
+         A button with the current available option for the current viewed page

 .. container:: table-row